sigpwny/sigpwny.github.io-archive/_meetings/Game-Hacking.md

 {% include single-meeting.html  %}

 # Game Hacking
 This meeting is about hacking games.
 We will be using an FPS Game to demonstrate so bring your **mouse** in order to make playing the game easier!
 Make sure to download Cheat Engine for this meeting.
 Mac can be a bit tricky to set everything up on — you need to disable "System Integrity Protection".
-You can do so, set a Windows VM, or pair up with someone who has a Windows laptop handy.
+If you can do so, set a Windows VM, or pair up with someone who has a Windows laptop handy.
 If none of those options are available, there are CTF problems that do not require Cheat Engine you can work on.